 In this section you'll find materials and lesson plans to get your students prepared for real work scenarios and introduce them to business-related language and grammar, as well as tips and ideas on a range of teaching techniques used in business English classes.
 And, if you need to keep your lessons topical, our Business Spotlight series provides the perfect solution: based on articles from Business Spotlight, it covers a range of stimulating professional topics, from honesty in job interviews to the challenges of self-employment – and we add a new one every month!

 Latest from Business Spotlight

-This lesson, which is based on an article from Business Spotlight, is about being an introvert in, what can sometimes seem like, an extrovert’s world.
-Teacher’s notes cover strategies for dealing with tasks that do not have clear answers.
-Student activities include exercises on key words, character traits and a discussion on introverts at work.
+This lesson, which is based on an article from Business Spotlight, is about eBay’s acquisition of Skype.
+Teacher’s notes cover strategies for looking at the detail of written language.
+Student activities include exercises on key words, capitalization and a discussion on internet-based companies.

 Inside Business English

 Practical materials from our expert authors, covering essential business skills such as emailing, telephoning, meetings and presentations.

 A series of self-contained lesson plans by Karen Richardson that you can use in a business English class with pre-service or in-service students, in one-to-one teaching situations or to focus on a particular topic, business skill or area of business-related language.